parimalsatyal/neustadt.fr-metalsmith/src/essays/breaking-the-web.md

 The modern web is different.

-Naturally from a technological standpoint — we have faster connections, better browser standards, tighter security — but also in terms of the values it vehicles.
-We're so far from the initial goal of linking documents to share information that we now need a plethora of tools to simply browse the web freely, without being constantly tracked and profiled.
+It's naturally different from a technological standpoint — we have faster connections, better browser standards, tighter security and far greater capability.
+But it is also different in the values it espouses.
+Today, we are so far from that initial vision of linking documents to share knowledge that it's hard to simply browse the web for information without constantly being asked to buy something, like something, follow someone, share the page on Facebook or sign up to some newsletter.
+All the while being tracked and profiled.

 In the guise of being user-centered, the modern web has become user-hostile.

-Almost every website you go to today reports your activities to third parties that you do not know.
+Almost every website you go to today reports your activities to third parties that you do not know or trust.
 They record where you came from, what pages you visit, how long you stay on each, where you clicked and where you went next.
-In fact, since so many websites report to the same third parties, they can essentially record your entire web history on file as you go from link-to-link, website to website.
-Like an omnipotent eye embedded on Sir Berners-Lee's global system of interlinked documents, noting down everything you do and reporting to private companies who then sell this information.
+In fact, since so many websites report to the same third parties, they can essentially have your entire web history on file as you go from link-to-link, website to website.
+Like an omnipotent eye embedded on Sir Berners-Lee's global system of interlinked documents, noting down everything you do and reporting to private entities who then sell this information for profit.

 These companies build profiles, anonymous at first, with your interests and navigational behavior.
-These profiles then get increasingly personal: they include your email addresses, home adress, income, educational history, political affiliation, perhaps even details on your family members.
-Over time, they can cross-reference allt his information with your location data to figure out which restaurants you go to, where you work, where you gym is.
-Once you have that, they look into your behavior and psychology: what kind of ads do you tend to click on?
-What kind of messages resonate with you?
+These profiles then get increasingly personal: they include your email addresses, home adress, income, educational history, political affiliation, information on your family.
+Over time, they can cross-reference all this information with your location data to figure out where you work, which restaurants you go to, where you gym is.
+Once they have that, they can look into your behavior and psychology: what kind of ads do you tend to click on?
+What kind of messages resonate most with you?
 What are the best strategies to influence your opinion?

 Companies like XX and YY exist to provide their clients a way to individually identify you the minute you land on their pages; no need for you to sign up or provide any information directly.

-Did they ask you if you were okay with it?
-Not explicitly.
+"But they never asked me if I was okay this?!" you might protest.
+They didn't explicitly.
 In their mind, by simply using their website, you consent to all of this.
+Their response might be something like this:

-- "Didn't you know?
+	"Didn't you know?
 It's all explained in a link we place in that annoying cookie warning and in on our privacy policy and terms of use pages."

 But how do they get your personal information?
 Mostly because you volunteer most of it yourself on Facebook, Twitter and Instagram.
 The little share buttons you see on websites aren't just there to make it easy for you to post a link to Facebook; they also allow Facebook to be present and gather information about you from pretty much any website.

-We are replacing a web that empowered and enabled a free exchange of ideas with one that tracks, subverts, restricts and commoditizes people.
 But how can you know that any of this is true?

 ## Track the Trackers: An Experiment

 Perhaps you think I'm being dramatic.
-Fair enough.
 In your defense, all of this does sound like some dystopian fantasy.
-But I'm not that great a fiction writer (yet, hopefully).
+But I'm not that great a fiction writer quite yet.
 Let me give illustrate my point with a little experiment.
 We'll pick a major website that you might visit regularly and identify third parties it shares your information with.

 We'll need a few things: